tundish/theatre_of_spud/tos/dlg/act1/foyer.rst

 The Box Office and Cloakroom are in darkness.

-There are doors to a corridor on the left.
+There are doors to a Corridor on the left.

-Further on is the bar area.
+Further on is the Bar area.

 .. property:: EDWARD.state tos.mixins.types.Mode.default